AdeenIlyas/GitAI/README.md

 - Run node server.mjs

-Now you can provide the repo of the url and interact with the chatbot
+Now you can provide the repo of the url and interact with the Chatbot!